Google Pixel 10 vs. Pixel 8: Is it time to upgrade?

 (Image credit: Apoorva Bhardwaj / Android Central)

-Both models could feature the same 10.5MP, f/2.2 front-facing camera.
+Both models feature the same 10.5MP, f/2.2 front-facing camera.
 The Google Pixel 8 only has two cameras on the back: a 50MP primary shooter and a 12MP ultrawide.

 Google Pixel 10 vs. Pixel 8: Which should you buy?

-Google Pixel 10 renders
+Pixel 10 colors

 Put simply, there are just as many reasons to upgrade to the Pixel 10 as there are to stick with the Pixel 8.
 Unless you get a great trade-in deal, it's probably worth squeezing at least another year out of your current phone.